xmos/lib_awe/doc/user_guide/index.rst

 A sample application is provided called ``app_usb_audio_awe``.
 This is based on XMOS USB Audio reference design and associate XK-AUDIO-316-MC hardware.
 It is very closely related to the standard USB Audio reference design provided by XMOS.
 Documentation for this can be found here `sw_usb_audio design guide <https://www.xmos.com/download/sw_usb_audio:-sw_usb_audio-(user-guide)(v8_1_0).pdf>`_

-DSP Concepts provide a helpful setup guide which can be seen here :download:`pdf <../pdf/User_Guide_for_XMOS_EVK_with_AWE.pdf>` which is designed to help you get up and running as quickly as possible.
+DSP Concepts provide a helpful setup guide which can be found in the file ``User_Guide_for_XMOS_EVK_with_AWE.pdf`` provided in this repo which is designed to help you get up and running as quickly as possible using this example.

-The rest of this section focusses on the feature set of this AWE/USB Audio example.
+The rest of this section focuses on the feature set of this AWE/USB Audio example.

 The feature set of the demonstration is as follows:

     - USB Audio Class 1.0 (Full Speed)
     - Stereo input from the host to stereo output on the OUT 1/2 3.5 mm analog jack
     - Audio from the host is pumped through the AWE framework before being played on the output jack
+    - Asynchronous clocking (local audio clock to hardware)
-    - 24b Sample resolution
+    - 24 bit Sample resolution
     - 48 kHz sample rate
     - Control to AWE provided over USB HID with VID 0x20b1 and PID 0x0018 supporting live tuning